ampl/mp/doc/source/features-guide.rst

 More often than not, optimization problems have more than one optimal solution.
 It might be important to explore various solutions, especially in the model design phase.
 During the solution process, MIP solvers usually find sub-optimal solutions, which are normally discarded.
-They can be however be kept, and some solvers offer systematic enumeration of solution space.
+They can however be kept, and some solvers offer systematic enumeration of solution space.

-The main (and generic) options that control the search are ``sol:stub`` amd ``sol:count``, which control respecitvely the base-name for the files where additional solutions will be stored and if to count additional solutions and return them in the ``nsol`` problem suffix.
+The main (and generic) options that control the search are ``sol:stub`` amd ``sol:count``, which control respectively the base-name for the files where additional solutions will be stored and if to count additional solutions and return them in the ``nsol`` problem suffix.
 Specifying a stub name automatically enables the solutions count; found solutions are written to files [``solutionstub1.sol'``,  ... ``solutionstub<nsol>.sol``].
 Option ``sol:poollimit``